Alejogb1/job-board/blog-data/how-can-devbususb-be-mounted-in-a-docker-devcontainer-for-vscode.md

 id: "how-can-devbususb-be-mounted-in-a-docker-devcontainer-for-vscode"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I’ve been down this rabbit hole before, debugging USB communication issues with embedded systems, and getting `/dev/bus/usb` accessible inside a Docker devcontainer can be… finicky.
 It’s a common hurdle, particularly when you're working on projects that need direct hardware interaction.
 The fundamental issue revolves around how Docker isolates containers from the host system, especially concerning low-level devices like USB buses.

 Normally, Docker containers run in their own namespace, which provides isolation.
-This means that `/dev/bus/usb` is a resource on the *host* machine, and by default, the container doesn't see it.
+This means that `/dev/bus/usb` is a resource on the _host_ machine, and by default, the container doesn't see it.
 Accessing this within the devcontainer requires us to explicitly allow it, essentially poking a hole in the isolation barrier while maintaining a level of security.
 We need to go beyond the typical `docker run` flags.

 Let's break this down into practical approaches.
 There's not just one way to do it, and the “best” method often depends on your specific needs and the security considerations of your environment.
 I’ve employed three primary techniques, which I'll outline with code examples.